Entropic bottlenecks to nematic ordering in an $RP^{2}$ apolar spin model: Introduction

-There has been continuing interest in lattice models with $RP^{n-1}$ order parameter (OP) symmetries of $n$-component continuous variables, supporting stable topological excitations \cite{Mermin, solomon, Kunz, Catterall, Chiccoli, Mondal, Dutta, Paredes, Farinas-Sanchez, Tomita, Shabnam, BKLPRL, Ozeki, Delfino, Bonnati, Diouane,Ueda, Burgelman}.
-The $RP^{2}$ model with \textit{n} = 3 dimensional apolar spin manifolds at each of $N = L^{2}$ lattice sites, has a non-trivial first fundamental group $\Pi_{1} = Z_{2}$ \cite{Mermin}.
-For $n=3,d=3$ apolar spins (bulk nematics), there is a weak first-order transition with Long Range Order (LRO).
-Whereas an $n=2,d=2$ apolar model, with half-integer defect charges, formally equivalent to a 2DXY model, exhibits the conventional Berenzenskii - Kosterlitz - Thouless (BKT) transition \cite{Berez2,BKT,Kosterlitz}.
-The nature of the transition for the $n = 3, d = 2$ apolar-spin ($RP^{2}$) model is not resolved.
-Early Boltzmann Monte Carlo ({\it BMC}) simulations \cite{Metropolis} found a BKT-type binding of $\pm 1/2$ defect pairs \cite{ Kunz, Chiccoli, Mondal, Dutta,Shabnam}.
-Other results included a first-order transition; a crossover to a zero-temperature transition; a new universality class without a critical line; or a non-divergent screening length \cite{Catterall, Paredes, Farinas-Sanchez, Tomita, Ozeki, Delfino, Bonnati, Diouane, Ueda, Burgelman}.
+Sustained interest in two dimensional ($d=2$) lattice models with \textit{n}-dimensional apolar spin manifolds at each site ($RP^{n-1}$ systems), arises from the delicate interplay between stable topological point defects and spin ordering mechanism \cite{Solomon,Kunz,Catterall, Chiccoli,Mondal, Dutta04, Berche, Paredes,Farinas-Sanchez, Tomita, Shabnam,BKLPRL, Ozeki, Delfino, Bonnati,Diouane, Ueda,Burgelman}.
+The $RP^{2}$ model (\textit{n} = 3, \textit{d} = 2), which has a non-trivial first fundamental group of its order parameter (OP) space $\Pi_{1} = Z_{2}$ \cite{Mermin}, hosts stable $\pm 1/2$ topological defects.
+Unlike its \textit{n} = 2 counterpart (formally equivalent to the 2DXY model with a Berezinki-Kosterlitz-Thouless (BKT) type transition \cite {Berez2,KT,Kosterlitz,Young}), the nature of the transition in $RP^{2}$ model is not settled.
+Early Boltzmann Monte Carlo simulations using Metropolis algorithm \cite{Metropolis} of this system found a BKT-type transition \cite{Kunz,Chiccoli,Mondal, Dutta04, Berche, Shabnam}.
+However accumulated evidence points to a variety of other conclusions, including a first-order transition, a crossover to a zero-temperature transition, a new universality class without a critical line, a non-divergent spin (apolar) correlation length, or a crossover to a novel nematic phase \cite{BKLPRL, Ozeki, Delfino, Bonnati,Diouane, Ueda,Burgelman}.

-The Wang-Landau protocol \cite{WL,LW,Zhou,jayasri05,BKL15} determines the density of states $g(E)$ of the system ($DoS$), and the system's bin-wise (configurational) entropy $S_{\mu} (E_{\mu}) \equiv \log g(E_{\mu})$, is adopted as a measure of the micro-canonical entropy.
-Augmenting the BMC acceptance criterion with probabilities arising from entropy increments, the Entropically Augmented (Boltzmann) Monte Carlo sampling, say $EAMC$ protocol, led to the prediction of a more complex ordering, with \textit{two} transitions on cooling \cite{BKLPRL}.
-At the transition $T=T_{n}$ without latent heat, a novel phase appeared of nematic order, coexisting with unbound defects of density that vanished only at a lower $T = T_{BKT} < T_{n}$.
-The Binder cumulant \cite{Binder,Landau} in the nematic order parameter was size-independent, at $T = T_{n}$ where LRO set in \cite{BKLPRL}.